 There is much confusion over the nomenclature of blue-helmet missions.
 "Peace operations" is the most accurate and appropriate term to describe the global category of all types of operations across all the generations below, operated by the United Nations and other organizations.
 "Peacekeeping" operations refer only to a subcategory of such operations (the first generation below, which presupposes an extant peace to maintain) that now make up a very small part of overall activities and therefore is not an accurate term for the overall activity, as it does not include peace enforcement and peacebuilding.
 The term "operation" generally refers to a more broadly-cast endeavor than a "mission," which is a term more prevalent in the military vocabulary.
-It is therefore conceptually erroneous to refer to the global category as "peacekeeping operations/missions"; rather, the adequate terminology is the more inclusive and accurate "peace operations."119
+It is therefore conceptually erroneous to refer to the global category as "peacekeeping operations/missions"; rather, the adequate terminology is the more inclusive and accurate "peace operations."
+123

 Paul R. Viotti and Mark V. Kauppi define peacekeeping as a 'task performed by the UN or other multilateral forces in an effort to keep conflicting parties from resorting (or returning) to armed hostilities.'
-The same authors also perceive peacekeeping as terms of collective security as follows:
+The same authors also perceive peacekeeping in terms of collective security stating:

 Peacekeeping can be understood as an extension of collective security thinking to cover conflicts that threaten international peace and security, particularly in the regions where these conflicts are being played out.
 Resolving conflicts involving states and nongovernmental parties are often decades-long projects at best, particularly when territorial issues are linked to competing national, ethnic, or tribal claims.
-Sometimes the most that can be achieved is to manage these conflicts-to contain and keep them from becoming violent as constructive steps are taken to address the difficult, divisive issues involved.120
+Sometimes the most that can be achieved is to manage these conflicts-to contain and keep them from becoming violent as constructive steps are taken to address the difficult, divisive issues involved.

-According to the Stockholm International Peace Research Institute (SIPRI) definition peacekeeping mission, it has the following objectives: To facilitate the implementation of a peace agreement; To support a peace process; To assist in conflict prevention and/or peace-building efforts.121 However, the SIPRI definition of peacekeeping missions does not include activities of good offices, fact-finding and supporting elections, and missions that the UN or regional organizations have not sanctioned.122 On the other hand, the SIPRI definition includes: Operations carried out by regional organizations and alliances; Operations carried out by ad hoc coalitions of states that
+According to the Stockholm International Peace Research Institute (SIPRI) definition peacekeeping mission, it has the following objectives: to facilitate the implementation of a peace agreement; to support a peace process; to assist in conflict prevention and/or peace-building efforts.
+However, the SIPRI definition of peacekeeping missions does not include activities of good of-